Terry Pratchett: Style and themes

 Pratchett's earliest Discworld novels were written largely to parody classic sword-and-sorcery fiction (and occasionally science fiction); as the series progressed, Pratchett dispensed with parody almost entirely, and the Discworld series evolved into straightforward (though still comedic) satire.

 Pratchett had a tendency to avoid using chapters, arguing in a Book Sense interview that "life does not happen in regular chapters, nor do movies, and Homer did not write in chapters", adding "I'm blessed if I know what function they serve in books for adults".
 However, there were exceptions; Going Postal and Making Money and several of his books for younger readers are divided into chapters.
 Pratchett said that he used chapters in the young adult novels because "[his] editor screams until [he] does", but otherwise felt that they were an unnecessary "stopping point" that got in the way of the narrative.

 Characters, place names, and titles in Pratchett's books often contain puns, allusions and cultural references.
 Some characters are parodies of well-known characters: for example, Pratchett's character Cohen the Barbarian, also called Ghengiz Cohen, is a parody of Conan the Barbarian and Genghis Khan, and his character Leonard of Quirm is a parody of Leonardo da Vinci.

 Another feature of his writing is the use of dialogue in small capitals, without quotation marks, for utterances by the character Death.

 Pratchett was an only child, and his characters are often without siblings.
 Pratchett explained, "In fiction only children are the interesting ones."

 Discworld novels often included a modern innovation and its introduction to the world's medieval setting, such as a public police force (Guards!
 Guards!), guns (Men at Arms), cinema (Moving Pictures), investigative journalism (The Truth), the postage stamp (Going Postal), modern banking (Making Money), and the steam engine (Raising Steam).
 The "clacks", the tower-to-tower semaphore system that sprang up in later novels, is a mechanical optical telegraph (as created by the Chappe brothers and employed during the French Revolution) before wired electric telegraph chains, with all the change and turmoil that such an advancement implies.
 The resulting social upheaval driven by these changes serves as the setting for the main story.

 Influences

 Pratchett's earliest inspirations were The Wind in the Willows by Kenneth Grahame, and the works of H. G. Wells, Isaac Asimov and Arthur C. Clarke.
-His literary influences were P.G.
-Wodehouse, Tom Sharpe, Jerome K. Jerome, Roy Lewis, Alan Coren, G. K. Chesterton, and Mark Twain.
+His literary influences were P. G. Wodehouse, Tom Sharpe, Jerome K. Jerome, Roy Lewis, Alan Coren, G. K. Chesterton, William Shakespeare, and Mark Twain.